dlwhitehurst/bare-metal/README.md

 # bare-metal

-A lab project to stretch the use of Ansible and Ansible roles.
+A lab project to stretch the use of Ansible, Ansible collection and roles.